Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    A second level of interoperability lies
    in the media container and coded media formats.
    The Moving Picture Experts Group defined several media
-   container formats such as [[!ISOBMFF]] and [[!MPEG2TS]] which are widely adopted and well supported.
+   container formats such as [!ISOBMFF] and [!MPEG2TS] which are widely adopted and well supported.
    However, these are general purpose formats,
    targetting several different application areas.
-   To do so they provide many different profiles and options.
+   To do so, they provide many different profiles and options.
-   Detailed inter-operability is often achieved through
+   Detailed interoperability is often achieved through
    other application standards such as those for
    the broadcast or storage.
-For inter-operable live media ingest, this document provides guidance on how to use [[!ISOBMFF]].
+For interoperable live media ingest, this document provides guidance on how to use [!ISOBMFF].
-   In addition, the codec  and profile used, e.g. [[!MPEGHEVC]] are important
+   In addition, the codec and profile used, e.g. [!MPEGHEVC] are important
-   inter-operability points that itself also
+   interoperability points that itself also
    have different profiles and different configurations.
 This specification provides some guidance on how encoded